 The video ad features help educate your audience about your product features using video.

 Videos should be the highest resolution possible in aspect ratios 9:16 or 16:9.
 They also need to be a minimum of one second to a max of 240 minutes.
 A cool thing about Facebook's video ads is that you can upload a 360 ad, which is an immersive experience where users can drag their finger or turn their device to see an ad.

 In the example above, Spotify's ad uses a creative, colorful video that focuses on finding new music and playlists for users to enjoy.
 While a user might see the add and decide to sign up for Spotify immediately, Spotify used the brand awareness approach to create compelling content to draw the user's attention.

-Whether you have a new store opening or just want to boost awareness for one of your store's exisiting locations, use the local awareness ad type to drive brand awareness in specific geographic regions.
-This ad type is largely the same as brand awareness ads, but will be more oriented and targeted via location than larger overarching audiences.
+Whether you have a new store opening or just want to boost awareness for one of your store's existing locations, you might consider using the local awareness ad type to drive brand awareness in specific geographic regions.
+This ad type is largely the same as brand awareness ads, but will be more oriented and targeted via location.

 During the website conversion ads section, we touched on the fact that you could use conversion-focused offers as a landing point for your Facebook ad.
 That said, Facebook also allows you to set off-site offer downloads as a campaign objective.

 Whether you have discounts, holiday deals, or content-specific offers to promote via Facebook ads, the offer claim objective allows you to customize your ads with calls-to-action specific to the offer.
 For example, you might use a "Learn More" call-to-action if you're offering something that's good only for the first 500 sign-ups, like in the ad example below:

 As you can see, the offer claim Facebook Ad type should lead your users directly to a sign-up page on your website where they can claim the offer you promoted.